St. Mary's Leadership TeamThe experts leading our agency to meet its mission

 Eric is a champion for change with a reputation for leading through ambiguity and maximizing cutting-edge technologies to increase productivity and reducing overhead cost.
 He has experience in leading digital transformation projects and has the skill to identify and implement technology that facilitates the strategic goals of the organization.

-Linda is an independently licensed clinical social worker specializing in performance quality improvement and organizational change through a social work lens.
+Linda is a licensed clinical social worker specializing in performance quality improvement and organizational change through a social work lens.

 Linda began working at St. Mary’s Home for Children providing direct care to our youngest residents after studying urban social processes.
 She earned a Master’s degree from Rhode Island College School of Social Work, and feels lucky to have attended under the instruction of the late social justice advocate Nancy Gewirtz.